junxit/us-congress-bills-112/metadata.md

 - 2011-03-17 — Introduced in Senate
 - 2011-03-17 — Read twice and referred to the Committee on the Judiciary.
 - 2011-03-17 — Sponsor introductory remarks on measure.
 (CR S1840)
+- 2011-04-07 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2011-04-08 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2011-04-08 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2011-04-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 31.